ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 -------------

 ClarityNLP stores results in `MongoDB <https://www.mongodb.com/>`_, so you will need a MongoDB server running on your system.
-Use Homebrew to install MongoDB with this command:
+If you do not have access to a hosted MongoDB installation, use Homebrew to install MongoDB with:
 ::
    brew install mongodb